macorisd/TALOS/src/talos_ros2/README.md

 colcon build --symlink-install --cmake-clean-cache
 ```

-## 5. Launch the TALOS ROS 2 Node
+## 4. Launch the TALOS ROS 2 Node

-Activate the TALOS Python environment, set the `PYTHONPATH`, source the ROS 2 setup and run the TALOS node:
+Activate the TALOS Python environment, set the `PYTHONPATH`, source the ROS 2 setup and run the TALOS node.
+Please adapt the paths if necessary:

 ```bash
 cd ~/ros2_ws